 Sensory Considerations

 Consider the sensory considerations of how the principles and elements of design work together with acoustics, lighting, visual stimuli, color theory, scent, and tactile qualities to create a design solution.
-Special populations including children and the elderly may experience these qualities differently.
+Special populations, including children and older adults, may experience these qualities differently.

 Design Theory

 Don’t confuse design theory with a design style.
-Style is an aesthetic, such as French provincial.
-Design theory is a designer’s unique approach to a creative problem solving process based on one or more of the following:
+Style is an aesthetic, such as Mid-Century Modern.
+Design theory is a designer’s unique approach to a creative problem-solving process based on one or more of the following:

 - Historic precedent